RedisLabs/redislabs-docs/content/modules/redisgears/installing-redisgears.md

 - redisgears-requirement-v1-cassandra-driver-linux-\<os>-x64.zip

 This list can be different or more extensive in newer versions.
+The `module.json` file in the module package lists the dependencies for the module.

     {{< /note >}}

 1. From the CLI of a node or of a client that is connected to the database, check that the requirements were imported successfully with: `redis-cli RG.PYDUMPREQS`